-2. Proposed mitigation

-Because the applicant proposes to continue operating the project as in the past, with no new construction, the applicant proposes no mitigative measures.
+2. Proposed mitigation: Since Holyoke only proposes to continue operating the project as in the past, with no new construction, Holyoke proposes no mitigative measures.

-3. Federal lands affected
+3. There are no federal lands to be affected.

-No.

-- 4. Alternatives to the existing project - a.
-Issuance of an annual license b.
-Federal takeover
+4. Alternatives to the existing project:

+a.
+The Commission could issue an annual license.
 Section 15(a) of the Federal Power Act, 16 U.S.C. §808 (a), provides for the issuance of annual licenses to the prior licensee if the license expires pending the relicensing determination.

-Under this alternative, an annual license would continue to be issued to the applicant.
+Under this alternative, an annual license would continue to be issued to Holyoke.
 The annual license contains the same terms as the expired license, thereby maintaining the status quo.

+b.
+The federal government could take over the project.
 An alternative to issuing a new license for continued operation of the project would be takeover of the project by the federal government.
 Such action can be recommended to Congress by the Commission on its own motion or upon recommendation of a federal department or agency, under the provisions of Section 14 of the Act.
 If the Commission determined, after notice and opportunity for hearing, that the United States should exercise its right to take over the project, the Commission would submit its recommendation to Congress with such information as it considers appropriate.